Staff and Contributors

 Section Coordinators: Janet Jones (Black Panther Party), Oscar Rosales Castenada and Maria Quintana (Farm Workers) , Teresa Brownwolf Powers (Urban Indians), Oscar Rosales Castenada and Michael Schulze-Oechtering Castaneda (Chicano Movement), Carolyn Lind (Restrictive Covenants), Kevin McKenna (LGBTQ Activism)

-Technical Assistance: Jason Grills, Micah Ellison, Brian Grijalva, Doug Herstad, Jason Smith
+Technical Assistance: Jason Grills, Peter Leonard, Micah Ellison, Brian Grijalva, Doug Herstad, Jason Smith

 Authors, Researchers, and Interviewers: Lossom Allen, Roberto Alvizo, Christy Avery, Morgan Banks, Francesca Barajas, Cristal Barragan, Doug Blair, Rachael Blanchard, Jonathan Brooks, Fred Brown, Jamie Brown, Lucy Burnett, Oscar Rosales Castenada, Pauline Chardoul-Sutter, Angelita Chavez, Gabriel Chrisman, Brooke Clarke, Luke Colasurdo, Craig Collisson, Kelly Connors, Gabriel Chrisman, Kristin Dimick, Micah Ellison, Meg Elston, Sarah Falconer, Edgar Flores, Crystal Fresco, Susan Frost, Tikia Gilbert, Trevor Goodloe, Michelle Goshorn, Nicole Grant, Rebecca Gray, Brooklyn Gregorich, Rachel Gregory, Brian Grijalva, Stacey Jagels, Stephanie Johnson , Laurie Johnstonbaugh, Janet Jones, Timothy Kilgren, Breeann Larios, Anne Levine, Carolyn Lind Eric Luthy, Dien Luu, Mark Mabanag, Doug Marcoux, Kate Marshall, Heather McKimmie, Sarah Miner, Mark Morzol, Nichole Murray, Tracie Newbins, Karen Oliver, Rod Palmquist, Christopher Paredes, Lindsay Park, Monica Perez, Johanna Phillips, Shelley Pinckney, Erin Plummer, Teresa Brownwolf Powers, Amber Price, Carrie Reynolds, Marc Robinson, Nathan Rodke, Catherine Roth, Michael Schulze-Oechtering, Chad Seabury, Kurt Schaefer, Shaun Scott, Allison Shephard, Catherine Silva, Jeremy Simer, Karen Smith, Rachel Smith, Jennifer Speidel, Rache Stotts-Johnson, Grace Taylor, Jennifer Taylor, Stephanie Teatro, Leonard Totev, Marco Vargas, Sharon Walker, Sharae Wheeler, Jon Wright